w3f/polkadot-wiki/docs/learn/learn-consensus.md

 The {{ polkadot: Polkadot :polkadot }}{{ kusama: Kusama :kusama }} Host uses the GRANDPA Finality protocol to finalize blocks.
 Finality is obtained by consecutive rounds of voting by the validator nodes.
-Validators execute GRANDPA finality process in parallel to Block Production as an independent service.
+Validators execute the GRANDPA finality process in parallel to Block Production as an independent service.

 It works in a partially synchronous network model as long as 2/3 of nodes are honest and can cope with 1/5 Byzantine nodes in an asynchronous setting.